Hiring a house cleaner can make your life easier, but ensuring the person entering your home is trustworthy and qualified is essential.

 Contact Previous Clients

-• Did the cleaner maintain scheduled appointments and complete all agreed-upon tasks?
+Did the cleaner consistently maintain scheduled appointments?

-• Did they follow special cleaning instructions accurately?
+Were special cleaning instructions followed accurately?

 Confirm Employment History